-Amazon has launched Luna, its own cloud gaming service for the Fire TV, desktop, and mobile platforms.
-In various ways, this service is similar to Google Stadia, and will allow users to play games that are streamed over the internet without having to download and install them first.
+Amazon has launched Luna, its own cloud game service for the Fire TV, desktop, and mobile platforms.
+In numerous ways, this service is sounds similar to Google Stadia, as it will allow users to play games that are streamed over the internet without download or install them.

-There is the main Luna+ channel, which is currently in early access, and includes titles like Resident Evil 7, Control, Panzer Dragoon, A Plague Tale: Innocence, The Surge 2, Yooka-Laylee, The Impossible Lair, Iconoclasts, GRID, ABZU and Brothers: A Tale of Two Sons.
-Subscribers to this channel will be able to play at 1080p 60fps right now with 4K support coming in later and can also play on two devices simultaneously.
-Amazon has also announced a channel dedicated to Ubisoft.
-Through this channel, subscribers will get access to existing and upcoming Ubisoft titles, such as Assassins Creed Valhalla, Far Cry 6 and Immortals Fenyx Rising the same day of their release.
-Select titles will be available in their ultimate edition with DLC.
-Unlike the Luna+ channel, the Ubisoft channel is limited to streaming at one device at a time.
-No pricing was announced for this channel but Amazon has plans for having more such channels for other publishers and genres.
+There is the most Luna+ channel, that is presently in early access, and includes titles like Resident Evil 7, Control, Panzer Dragoon, A Plague Tale: Innocence, The Impossible liar, The Surge 2, Yooka-Laylee, Iconoclasts, GRID, ABZU and Brothers: A Tale of two Sons.
+Subscribers to the channel will be ready to play at 1080p 60fps with 4K support returning in later and may additionally play on two devices at the same time.
+Amazon has additionally proclaimed a channel dedicated to Ubisoft.
+Through this channel, subscribers can get access to existing and upcoming Ubisoft titles, like Assassins Creed Valhalla, Far Cry 6 and Immortals Fenyx Rising on the day of launch.
+Choosed titles will be available in the final edition with DLC.
+Not like the Luna+ channel, the Ubisoft channel is restricted to streaming at one device at a time.
+No valuation was proclaimed for this channel however Amazon has plans for having a lot of such channels for alternative publishers and genres.

-Luna will work on Fire TV Stick natively and on the PC and Mac using desktop apps.
-It will work on iPhone and iPad using web apps.
-Android support is currently not available but it is said to be coming soon.
+Luna can work on Fire TV Stick natively and on the PC and Mac exploitation desktop apps.
+It’ll work on iPhone and iPad utilising internet apps.
+Android support is presently not out there however it’s aforesaid to be coming soon.

 To play the games, subscribers can use keyboard, mouse, or a Bluetooth controller that they already have.
 Amazon will also be selling its own Luna Controller.
 Luna Controller connects directly to the cloud through Wi-Fi, which Amazon claims cuts down on latency by 17-30ms.
 With this controller, you will also be able to instantly switch between devices as it’s not paired to any one of them directly.
 The Luna Controller will be available for $50 during the early access period.